dpigasin/speech_recognition/README.md

   -m MODEL, --model MODEL
                         Optional.
 Path to an .xml file with a trained model.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on, for example: CPU, GPU, HDDL, MYRIAD or HETERO.
+Specify the target device to infer on: CPU, GPU, HDDL, MYRIAD or HETERO.
 ```

 ## Examples